-Eyes.
-Blue eyes are most common in people with albinism.
+Eye symptoms of albinism: Blue eyes are most common in people with albinism.
 But sometimes their iris, the colored part of the eye, can lack so much pigment that they appear pink or reddish from the blood vessels.

 Melanin is critical for the growth of optic nerves that let you focus on images like printed words and faces.
 Even with glasses or contacts, the problem can’t be corrected to normal vision.

 Signs of albinism may not be easily visible in everyone.
-So issues with your eye or eyesight may be the first clue that you may have the condition.
+So issues with your eyes or eyesight may be the first clue that you may have the condition.
 Other symptoms include if your eyes: